 Learn More

-BIM technology has become a vital component in the construction industry with 3D modeling for designing and managing projects.
-Many companies hire BIM Coordinators for handling tasks related to 3D modeling for not only designing the appearance of a structure but for also determining its structural integrity as well.
+BIM technology has become a vital component in the construction industry through 3D modeling for designing and managing projects.
+Many companies hire BIM Coordinators to handle tasks related to 3D modeling not only for designing the appearance of a structure but also for determining its structural integrity.
 For smaller companies involved in construction, hiring a freelance BIM Coordinator is a practical decision from a financial standpoint.
-An organization may decide to bring in a freelance BIM Coordinator on an as needed basis for performing specific tasks involving BIM technology ranging from modeling and data analysis for informing Architects and Engineers on details related to structural design or clash detection.
+An organization may decide to bring in a freelance BIM Coordinator on an as-needed basis to perform specific tasks involving BIM technology, ranging from modeling and data analysis to informing Architects and Engineers on details related to structural design or clash detection.
 A freelance BIM Coordinator provides organizations with an on-demand resource that may ultimately prove less expensive than hiring someone in-house.

-While a college degree can improve a person’s chances of getting hired as a BIM Coordinator, people can find work without getting a college education with the right experience in construction, 3D modeling, and BIM-related software and tools.
-Anyone interested in becoming a BIM Coordinator may also want to gain certification in BIM technology for expertise with software and procedures for work related to construction, architecture, and engineering.
-Knowledge of construction management, information technology, and project management may also contribute to impressing potential employers who own construction companies of a candidate’s qualification for working as a BIM Coordinator without a college degree.
+While a college degree can improve a person’s chances of getting hired as a BIM Coordinator, people can find work without a college education with the right experience in construction, 3D modeling, and BIM-related software and tools.
+Anyone interested in becoming a BIM Coordinator may also want to gain certification in BIM technology to demonstrate expertise with software and procedures for work related to construction, architecture, and engineering.
+Knowledge of construction management, information technology, and project management may also help demonstrate a candidate’s qualifications to potential employers in the construction industry for working as a BIM Coordinator without a college degree.

 BIM Careers

-Building information modeling is an area of digital technology that has become a popular tool within the construction industry.
-Skills with BIM can enhance career opportunities for people who have the ability to create 3D models to use on construction projects due to the software not only facilitating design modeling but also opening up avenues for collaboration among Architects, Engineers, and Project Managers that includes helping recognize trends or forecasting weather before beginning construction, which is extremely important in the industry.
+Building Information Modeling is an area of digital technology that has become a popular tool within the construction industry.
+Skills with BIM can enhance career opportunities for people who have the ability to create 3D models to use on construction projects due to the software not only facilitating design modeling but also opening up avenues for collaboration among Architects, Engineers, and Project Managers, which includes helping to recognize trends or forecasting weather before beginning construction, which is extremely important in the industry.
 There are several careers related to possessing skills with BIM technology, including becoming a BIM Coordinator along with similar positions.

 BIM Coordinator

 BIM is a relatively new area of technology used mainly in the construction and manufacturing industries for 3D modeling, data analytics, and structural analysis.
-BIM Coordinators work on projects with responsibilities for bringing distinct and separate parties together along with developing 3D models and maintaining quality control with architecture, structural design, and MEP engineering for fitting different sections of a project into a coherent and organized unit.
-According to Glassdoor.com, the average annual income for BIM Coordinators in the United States ranges from $71,000 to $111,000, depending, of course, on where people live along with their level of experience.
-BIM Coordinators usually work with Engineers, Architects, Project Managers, and General Contractors with responsibilities for ensuring that BIM standards relate to a project get followed.
+BIM Coordinators work on projects with responsibilities for bringing distinct and separate parties together, developing 3D models, and maintaining quality control in architecture, structural design, and MEP engineering to integrate different sections of a project into a coherent and organized unit.
+According to Glassdoor.com, the average annual income for BIM Coordinators in the United States ranges from $71,000 to $111,000, depending on location and experience.
+BIM Coordinators usually work with Engineers, Architects, Project Managers, and General Contractors and are responsible for ensuring that BIM standards related to a project are followed.

 BIM Manager

-The BIM Manager position is often confused with BIM Coordinator as both involve working with BIM technology as well as coordinating projects related to construction and manufacturing.
+The BIM Manager position is often confused with BIM Coordinators, as both involve working with BIM technology and coordinating projects related to construction and manufacturing.
 However, the professions are slightly different.
-BIM Managers have more generalized responsibilities with an organization's overall operation that still involves working with people, overseeing 3D modeling and the Designers, and communicating on areas related to architecture, engineering, structural design, and plumbing with construction projects.
-According to Glassdoor.com, the average annual income for a BIM Manager in the United States ranges between $92,000 and $139,000, which varies depending on where someone lives.
-Responsibilities as a BIM Manager include coordinating with Engineers, Architects, and Project Managers for ensuring that BIM standards related to a project are followed along with preparing construction documents related to BIM modeling.
+BIM Managers have more generalized responsibilities within an organization’s overall operations, which still involve working with people, overseeing 3D modeling and Designers, and communicating in areas related to architecture, engineering, structural design, and plumbing on construction projects.
+According to Glassdoor.com, the average annual income for a BIM Manager in the United States ranges between $92,000 and $139,000, varying based on location.
+Responsibilities as a BIM Manager include coordinating with Engineers, Architects, and Project Managers to ensure BIM standards related to a project are followed and preparing construction documents related to BIM modeling.

 CAD Designer

-A CAD Designer needs to have skills with AutoCAD for creating 2D and 3D modeling designs for working on different types of projects that provide similar functions as BIM.
-While CAD skills are not the same as BIM, knowledge with CAD can complement skills for working with building information modeling.
-Becoming a CAD Designers requires technical training and expertise for designing and drafting.
-People who have skills with AutoCAD can work in industries like manufacturing, engineering, product development, and construction.
-A CAD Designer can earn from $73,000 to $129,000 a year throughout the country according to Glassdoor.com.
+A CAD Designer needs to have skills with AutoCAD to create 2D and 3D modeling designs for various types of projects that provide similar functions as BIM.
+While CAD skills are not the same as BIM, knowledge of CAD can complement skills for working with Building Information Modeling.
+Becoming a CAD Designer requires technical training and expertise in design and drafting.
+People who have skills with AutoCAD can work in industries such as manufacturing, engineering, product development, and construction.
+A CAD Designer can earn between $73,000 and $129,000 a year across the country, according to Glassdoor.com.

 Architect

 Architects design construction plans based on a client’s specifications, which includes developing designs for structural systems; central air, heating, and ventilation systems; electrical systems; and plumbing.
-Architects can apply skills with BIM software combined with AutoCAD for designing building structures as part of their job for creating construction drawings and blueprints.
-Working as an Architect requires being able to hand draw as well as design blueprints during the conceptual stage of construction projects.
-According to Glassdoor.com, Architects working around the United States can make from $115,000 and $210,000 a year.
+Architects can apply skills with BIM software combined with AutoCAD for designing building structures as part of their job in creating construction drawings and blueprints.
+Working as an Architect requires being able to hand draw and design blueprints during the conceptual stage of construction projects.
+According to Glassdoor.com, Architects in the United States can make between $115,000 and $210,000 a year.

 Structural Engineer

-Leveraging skills with AutoCAD or BIM software allows Engineers working in construction to create 3D models for analyzing structural designs as well as assessing reliability and compliances, performing data analysis, and accessing predictive modeling.
-There are several areas of engineering related to working in the construction industry.
+Leveraging skills with AutoCAD or BIM software allows Engineers working in construction to create 3D models for analyzing structural designs, assessing reliability and compliance, performing data analysis, and conducting predictive modeling.
+There are several areas of engineering relevant to the construction industry.
 For example, the average salary for working as a Structural Engineer in the United States ranges between $99,000 and $146,000 a year.

 Why Become a BIM Coordinator?

-A good reason for becoming a BIM Coordinator is that the career is in high demand due to today’s dependence on digital technology in many industries, including construction, with responsibilities for designing 3D models along with quality assurance.
-Working as a BIM Coordinator involves collaborating with other professionals such as Architects and Engineers for keeping construction projects on schedule and within budget.
+A strong reason to become a BIM Coordinator is the high demand for this career due to today’s dependence on digital technology across many industries, including construction.
+The role involves designing 3D models and ensuring quality assurance.
+Working as a BIM Coordinator includes collaborating with professionals such as Architects and Engineers to keep construction projects on schedule and within budget.

-BIM technology and methodologies have become the standard within the construction industry, which has opened up career opportunities for BIM Coordinators with managing 3D modeling with software like Revit, Navisworks, Archicad, and Trimble Connect.
-BIM Coordinators collaborate with Engineers, Architects, and Project Managers as well as clients with responsibilities for keeping everybody informed on the status and circumstances of a project.
-This includes resolving clash issues revealed through BIM technology that helps with keeping projects on schedule by avoiding potential obstacles.
+BIM technology and methodologies have become industry standards in construction, opening up career opportunities for BIM Coordinators to manage 3D modeling with software like Revit, Navisworks, Archicad, and Trimble Connect.
+BIM Coordinators collaborate with Engineers, Architects, Project Managers, and clients, and are responsible for keeping everyone informed on the status and progress of a project.
+This includes resolving clash issues revealed through BIM software, which helps keep projects on schedule by avoiding potential obstacles.

 Learn the Skills to Become a BIM Coordinator at Noble Desktop